tradingcarddex/Pokemon-Card-CSV/README.md

 ## License

-MIT — use this data however you want.
+MIT: use this data however you want.
 Attribution to [TradingCardDex.com](https://tradingcarddex.com) is appreciated but not required